mona-piya/StackoverflowAnalysis/readme.md

 | 6    | Linear SVC              | 0.1481   | 0.7444        |

-It has been found that better Hamming loss has been found in Logistic Regression and Linear SVC which is 0.14815 Jaccard similarity scores gives us distribution of label sets when using the models.
+It has been found that better Hamming loss has been found in Logistic Regression and Linear SVC which is 0.14815 Jaccard similarity scores gives us the distribution of label sets when using the models.

 ### <a name="6.3 Predicting what causing Job Satisfaction">6.3) Predicting what causing Job Satisfaction</a>
 An examination of work satisfaction variables based on Stack Over Flow survey data from 2020.